Serve a model using Triton Inference Server

 juju refresh knative-serving --channel=latest/edge

-Wait until the charm is in active status, you can watch the status with:
+Wait until the charm is in active status, you can check its status with:

 juju status --watch 5s

-Connect to the Notebook, and start a new terminal from the Launcher as shown below.
+Connect to the notebook, and start a new terminal from the launcher:

-Use this terminal session to run the commands in the next sections.
+Use this terminal session to run the commands in the following sections.

 cat <<EOF > "./isvc.yaml"